bcaffo/LittleInferenceBook/manuscript/02_probability.md

 decimal expansions, we need a different set of rules.
 This leads us to the central dogma of probability density functions:

-*Areas under pdfs correspond to probabilities for that random variable*
+*Areas under PDFs correspond to probabilities for that random variable*

 Therefore, when one says that intelligence quotients (IQ) in population follows a bell curve, they are saying that the probability of a randomly